What is an ignition rod?

-Metal tube ignition rods are the most common type used in wood pellet smokers, but Z Grills Australia has recently introduced a new Silicon Nitride type ignition rod which not only heat up much faster but are also much longer lasting.
+Tradition metal tube ignition rods are the most common type used in wood pellet smokers, but in 2022 Z Grills Australia developed and introduced RapidFlame™ silicon nitride ignition rods which not only heat up much faster but are also much longer lasting.

 Metal Tube Ignition Rod

 Metal tube ignition rods are a similar design to the electric resistance heating element in a hot water tank or water kettle.
 A metal wire coil is housed in a metal pipe/tube and packed full of ceramic powder.
 The metal wire coil gets red hot as electricity passes through.

 Over time with many heating cycles the metal wire can crack and stop heating up, and often causes an electrical short resulting in a blown fuse in the appliance.

 The ignition rod sits in the tube at the base of the fire-pot.
 Metal tube ignition rods need to extend out about 1cm to physically touch wood pellets to ignite them as they don’t get red hot to the tip.

 RapidFlame™ are made from silicon nitride (Si3N4) which is a very high performance type of ceramic, used for many applications including diesel engine glow plugs, metal cutting blades, engine parts and medical devices.
 See here for more detailed technical information.